 The independent and the dependent variables are examined below.

-The independent variable comprises the landscape to be assessed in the study region.
+The independent variable comprises the landscape to be assessed in the survey region.
 It involves photographing the landscapes and selecting, based on landscape units, scenes for inclusion in the survey.
-These may include benchmark photos to relate the study area to the wider region.
+These may include benchmark photos to relate the survey area to the wider region.
 It also involves measuring the landscape components present in the landscapes.

 Photographs are surrogates for an on-site assessment of the landscape.
 Click here for a review of the literature regarding the use of photographs and established that, providing they meet specified criteria, the preferences recorded from photographs will be similar to in situ ratings of the landscape.